 The service operates Monday to Friday from 8.30am to 5.00pm at Carers ACT, 80 Beaurepaire Crescent, Holt, offering both full and half day programs incorporating a range of skill development and engaging activities.

-The activities are interactive and adapted to the participant’s abilities and interests and include activities such as growing and cooking your own ingredients, music, yoga, photography, dance, gym, walking, art and craft.
+The activities are interactive and adapted to the participant’s NDIS goals, abilities and interests and include activities such as growing and cooking your own ingredients, music, yoga, photography, dance, gym, walking, art and craft, social outings and adventures.
+Working on a range of skill building activities such as ironing, coffee making, washing, making a bed, basic personal care skills, household cleaning and safety.

 For more information about the aims, objectives and policies of the program, please refer to The Hub Carers Handbook.
 We also have an easy-to-read guide for families and participants, Disability Program Participant Handbook